All Episodes

 So much has happened during the week.

-People have procrastinated, and now they all want to be seen before the weekend comes.
+People have procrastinated and now they all want to be seen before the weekend comes.

-Now, there's a no no-wait system.
+Now, there's a no-no-wait system.

-I I didn't even know about this.
+I didn't even know about this.

-I I knew that it existed for some folks, but it turns out it's for everybody, for most people.
+I knew that it existed for some folks, but it turns out it's for everybody, for most people.

-It's 24-hour nurse helplines, almost all insurance plans offer them.
+Almost all insurance plans offer them.

 If you don't have insurance, don't panic.

-We our team was actually able to identify services for people who don't have any coverage at all.
+Our team was actually able to identify services for people who don't have any coverage at all.

 So explain how these things work.